-The smartphone microscope allows kids to play games or make more serious observations with miniature light-seeking microbes called Euglena.
+Researchers at Stanford University have developed a smartphone microscope that allows kids to play games or make more serious observations with miniature light-seeking microbes called Euglena.

 “Many subject areas like engineering or programming have neat toys that get kids into it, but microbiology does not have that to the same degree,” said Ingmar Riedel-Kruse, Assistant Professor of Bioengineering.

 “The initial idea for this project was to play games with living cells on your phone.
 And then it developed much beyond that to enable self-driven inquiry, measurement and building your own instrument,” Riedel-Kruse noted.